FooSoft/restaurant-search/README.md

 This work-in-progress represents a prototype semantic search application that I'm developing as part of my master's thesis at [Keio University](http://www.sfc.keio.ac.jp/).
-You can get a better understanding of the goals of this system -by referring to the [overview](https://github.com/FooSoft/search-slides/archive/master.zip) presentation.
+You can get a better understanding of the goals of this system by referring to the [overview](https://github.com/FooSoft/search-slides/archive/master.zip) presentation.
 The prototype is open-source and those who are interested are encouraged to [clone the project](https://github.com/FooSoft/search) and tinker with it.
 You may also access a [live snapshot](http://foosoft.net:8080/) of the prototype on my server.